Date First Published: March 31, 2017

 Plain X-ray (Projection Radiography)

-. generated by a device called an X-ray tube.
+X-rays. a form of electromagnetic radiation, generated by a device called an X-ray tube.
 X-rays may be absorbed by tissue or when not absorbed penetrate through body parts.
 Dense tissue like bone absorbs X-rays and to a lesser degree soft tissues (muscles including smooth muscle of walls of intestines and vessels and any organ containing fluid said to be radio dense or radio-opaque.
 Organs that are less dense or that contains air permit more X-rays to pass through them are said to be radio-lucent.

 Radiation that is not absorbed are captured on photographic plates or digital X-ray detector (such as a flat panel detector).
 These devices will essentially convert the X-rays into black and white images.
 Normally, parts that capture X-rays are dark or grey while parts where the X-ray have been absorbed will appear white.
 In order to provide good images, the energy level (voltage applied) of the X-rays are adjusted according to the relative densities of the tissues being imaged and also the depth through which the rays must travel.